Berghopper/cursed_controls/README.md

 # pi0 - wii remote

-For setup, take a look at [this gist.](https://gist.github.com/Berghopper/e4a814bbefb9e77d2a628324d8966c99) (Don't run the commands, just simply follow along.)
+For setup, take a look at the `init-raspbian.sh`, `setup-raspbian.sh` and `run-raspbian.sh` scripts.
+These should work out of the box for the pi0.

 ## But why?